Security

 Privacy and ownership issues called out by critics include pushing Microsoft accounts for Windows 11 Home (with workarounds removed), automatic OneDrive behaviors tied to storage limits, and past controversy around features like Recall.

-The timing also invited skepticism: shortly after reliability promises, Microsoft shipped an out-of-band update to address sign-in and “no internet” issues linked to a prior patch cycle—underscoring how fragile “trust us, we’re fixing it” can feel in practice.
+The timing also invited skepticism: shortly after reliability promises, Microsoft shipped an out-of-band update to address sign-in and “no internet” issues linked to a prior patch cycle.
+That pattern is a useful reminder of technical debt at operating-system scale: a single “trust us” blog does not shrink the patch graph or the regression surface.
+Trust is the lagging output of green regression gates and clean rollouts—not a headline.

 Why it matters